1 How to Sing a Narrative:

 It is good to have a decent understanding of the topic you will be writing on, but it is arguably more important to know the specific message that you are trying to pass onto the reader and the intentional techniques for doing just that.
 One deliberate strategy is through rhetoric.
 Writers must have an understanding of rhetoric.
 According to Aristotle, rhetoric has three parts: first is the systemic study of the speaker, next is the study of the message, and finally is the study of the audience.
 When you write or tell a story, you should always keep these three elements in mind.

-Aristotle taught his academic diciples that in order for a speaker to convince the audence of their message, one must employ multiple strategies.
+Aristotle taught his academic disciples that in order for a speaker to convince the audience of their message, one must employ multiple strategies.
 The three main strategies are ethos, logos, and pathos.

 Ethos is described as one’s credibility and trust.
 In other words, why should the reader trust you or the sources that you use?
 What makes you or the sources that you use believable and an authority on the topic?